1 Chapter 1 – Vowel Sounds

 This video from Ubc Visible Speech provides an overview of the pronunciation of vowels.

 There are two kinds of vowel sounds monophthongs and diphthongs.
 Monophthongs have one vowel sound such as in the words “cat” and “sit.”
-Diphthongs are vowel sounds followed by another vowel.
+Diphthongs have two vowel qualities.
 More information about diphthongs is given below.

 Three criteria are used to describe the pronunciation of vowels: height, backness, and roundedness.
 These criteria refer to the position of the tongue and the lips.